almostengr/almostengr/README.md

 ## Projects

-You can find a full list of my projects by checkout out [my repositories](https://github.com/almostengr?tab=repositories) and by viewing [my portfolio](https://thealmostengineer.com/projects).
+You can find a full list of my projects by checking out [my repositories](https://github.com/almostengr?tab=repositories) and by viewing [my portfolio](https://thealmostengineer.com/projects).

 ## Connect With Me